-The Black Diamond Trail trekking poles are my original trekking pole and while I’ve moved on to the Leki Cross Trail FX Superlite Poles these poles continue to get used when the conditions dictate.
+The Black Diamond Trail trekking poles are my original trekking poles and while I’ve moved on to the Leki Cross Trail FX Superlite Poles these poles continue to get used when the conditions dictate.
 While this seems to be a strange change going from an ultralight pole to one that is relatively heavy there is a method to my madness that revolves around pole use.
 I originally bought the Black Diamond Trail trekking poles for snow use as they come with removable snow baskets and at the time of purchase, and even now that’s what I still use them for.

 My second reason is the flick lock system that Black Diamond and others now use that allows for a huge range of size adjustment and a guaranteed locking mechanism (I have never had one fail yet).
 I mainly use my poles going down hills so I will always lengthen them to longer than normal to suit the terrain.

 My third reason for choosing these over the smaller, lighter trifold poles is that they provide enough length to fit into my Osprey Pack ‘stow on the go’ system.
 I find that this allows me to deploy or store the poles without having to stop which means I will use the poles when I need to rather than just putting up with the conditions.

-Price is another bonus on these poles and the features and robustness they come with provide exceptional value being under AUD$200.
+Price is another bonus on these poles and the features and robustness they come with provide exceptional value being under AUD$209 RRP.
 We have used cheaper poles but we find that they just don’t last.

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!